RamejaAyush/Foodies2/README.md

 - Foodies is currently in development so, if you are having issues in login just make a new account from signup page.

-- Images on Cooking Section are not Visible fixing soon.

 ## Lessons Learned

 - Learned how to create application with Node.js